DataDog/dd-trace-dotnet/README.md

 ## Installation and Usage

-Please [check our documentation](https://docs.datadoghq.com/tracing/setup/dotnet) for instructions on setting up .NET tracing and details about supported frameworks.
+Please [read our documentation](https://docs.datadoghq.com/tracing/setup/dotnet) for instructions on setting up .NET tracing and details about supported frameworks.

-- Automatic instrumentation on Windows: use the MSI installers on the [Releases](https://github.com/DataDog/dd-trace-csharp/releases) page.
-- Manual instrumentation on all supported frameworks and environments, use the [`Datadog.Trace`](https://www.nuget.org/packages/Datadog.Trace/) NuGet package.
-- OpenTracing support: use the [`Datadog.Trace.OpenTracing`](https://www.nuget.org/packages/Datadog.Trace.OpenTracing/) NuGet package.

 ## Development